telepist/c64-rom-collector/README.md

 ## License

-This project is for personal use only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note**: This tool is for managing ROM collections and does not include any ROM files.
+Users are responsible for ensuring they have the legal right to use any ROM files they manage with this tool.